Why do Professional, Statutory and Regulatory Bodies (PSRBs) Review Programmes/Modules?

 Academic Quality Services maintains a central record of the accreditation period.

-How are Reports from PSRBs scrutinised by Colleges/Schools?
+How are Reports from PSRBs scrutinised by Faculties/Schools?

-Colleges/Schools are required to consider the reports of their Professional Bodies within their internal quality assurance structures and, where appropriate, managerial framework.
-In consultation with the College/School, the Head of College/School responds promptly to Professional Body Reports and suggests a relevant course of action to obtain final accreditation.
+Faculties/Schools are required to consider the reports of their Professional Bodies within their internal quality assurance structures and, where appropriate, managerial framework.
+In consultation with the Faculty/School, the Executive Dean (or nominee) responds promptly to Professional Body Reports and suggests a relevant course of action to obtain final accreditation.

-Following confirmation that accreditation has been granted, the Head of College/School or their representative must provide Academic Quality Services:
+Following confirmation that accreditation has been granted, the Executive Dean (or nominee) must provide Academic Quality Services:

 - A copy of the Professional Body Report; and